artylope/artylope-jekyll/_works/01_parkingsg.md

 # The Solution #
   In October 2017, we released Parking.sg, a mobile app that allows motorists in Singapore pay for parking charges using their mobile phones at all coupon-based public car parks.
 The app has these 3 main features.
-  1. Automatically calculate parking fees.
-  2. Extend parking session
-  3. Get refunds when you end the session early

   <div><img src="/img/works_parking/parking_features.png"></div>